 Patient's Query

 Welcome to icliniq.com.

-I did like to know, how often do you have such fast heart rates?
-If it occurs daily, get an ECG done when you have palpitations.
-If it happens, every day but episodes last for brief periods, get a Holter monitoring done.
+I would like to know how often you have such fast heart rates.
+If it occurs daily, get an ECG (electrocardiogram) done when you have palpitations.
+If it happens every day but episodes last for brief periods, get a Holter monitoring done.
 It can just be sinus tachycardia due to anxiety or supraventricular tachycardia (SVT), which is also very common in young females.
 SVT is not a dangerous thing.
 It is treatable and, in most cases, curable.
-If you already have ECG done, send it to me.
+If you have already completed an ECG (electrocardiogram), send it to me.

+Patient's Query